the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-building.md

 If a person participates in several projects or spaces (professional or personal), they will likely have overlapping interests.
 Based on the nature of their roles in those projects, the nature of their relationship with different project teams (sometimes with overlapping groups of people) will differ.
-It is the core responsibility of individuals to identify and declare their Conflict of Interest proactively.
+It is the core responsibility of individuals to identify and declare their conflicts of interest proactively.
 They should make it clear in what capacity or in what role (from the multiple 'hats' they wear) they are operating.
 They should separate the conversations to avoid confusion for people they work with and if needed, they should step away from a situation, transferring the leadership responsibilities to others.
 In [this video](https://www.youtube.com/watch?v=HQjRnWVmL28), Carol Willing explains how it is critical to abstain from decisions as a leader when you have a conflict of interest.